 Not to worry!
 Because the easiest way to get rid of your old refrigerator in an eco-friendly manner is to call a reliable, affordable and genuinely green junk removal service.

 And Junk King is your best choice for the job!

 Dispose of Your Refrigerator With the Junk Removal Experts

 Junk King provides an efficient, safe and eco-friendly refrigerator disposal service to make the whole process easy for you.
 Our experienced refrigerator removal team has the manpower to haul off that old fridge without damaging your home in the process.

 Finally, we’ll make sure that the refrigerator is disposed of at a proper recycling facility so that it doesn’t do any harm to our ecosystem.

-Our professional and insured refrigerator disposal team will show up at your home or office and we call 15 minutes before we arrive on site.
-When we arrive we’ll give you a free estimate based on how much room your items take up in our truck.
+Our professional and insured refrigerator disposal team will show up at your home (or office) on time, as promised, and we'll call 15 to 30 minutes before we arrive on site.
+Once we're there, we’ll give you a free estimate based on how much room your old refrigerator and other junk items take up in our truck.

-You point and we'll haul your old fridge and other items into our junk removal trucks, and with no hidden fees.
+You simply point and we'll haul your old fridge and other items into our junk removal trucks, and do it all without any hidden fees.

 So, are you ready to get rid of your old refrigerator?
 It’s as simple as 1, 2, 3.

 You make an appointment by booking online above or by calling 1.888.888.JUNK (5865)